pluma/fynx/README.md

 ### store.isEmpty.listen(listener, [context]):Function

-Like `store.listen`, but receives a boolean value indicating whether the store is empty (i.e. the result of calling `store.isEmpty()`) instead of a cursor to the store's new content.
+Like `store.listen`, but receives a boolean value indicating whether the store is empty (i.e. the result of calling `store.isEmpty()`) instead of the store's new content.

 ### store.isEmpty.unlisten(listener, [context])

 Removes a change listener from `store.isEmpty`.
 This has the same effect as calling the function returned by `store.isEmpty.listen`.
 If the listener was registered with a context, the same context must be used.

+## createCursorStore(emptyValue, [prepare]):cursorStore

+Creates a store initialized with the given `emptyValue`.

+Behaves like `createSimpleStore` with the difference that wherever simple stores would pass an immutable value, an immutable cursor to that value is passed instead.

+Changes to the cursor will result in the changes being propagated to the store as well.

 ## createRawStore(emptyValue, [prepare]):rawStore

 Creates a store initialized with the given `emptyValue`.

-Behaves like `createStore` with the following differences:
-* values are not passed to `immutable.fromJS`.
+Behaves like `createSimpleStore` with the difference that values are not passed to `immutable.fromJS`.
-* always returns the raw (prepared) value where a regular store would return an immutable cursor.

 Raw stores can be useful if you want to store data that can't be meaningfully represented by `immutable`'s data structures.